 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the Fund's performance.
-The Fund is newly-created and, as a result, does not yet have a portfolio turnover rate.
+For the period April 1, 2024 (when the Fund commenced operations), through December 31, 2024, the Fund's portfolio turnover rate was 50% of the average value of its portfolio.